 If you have income from several sources, make sure that you do not miss reporting any of it.
 By failing to report income on your return in the current year and in any of the three preceding years, you could be subject to federal and provincial/territorial penalties based on 10% of the unreported income, in addition to paying the understated tax liability on the unreported income.
 Interest applies on the unpaid amounts.
 We recommend that you ensure that you have information on all your income when having your return prepared.

-3. Disclose the Sale of Principal Residence
+3. Disclose the Sale of Your Principal Residence

 Many Canadians are aware of the fact that they will likely not pay tax on the sale of their home as a result of the principal residence exemption.
-However, what some taxpayers are not aware of is that this does not relieve them of the requirement to disclose the sale to the CRA.
+However, what some are not aware of is that this does not relieve them of the requirement to disclose the sale to the CRA.
 If you sold your home during the year, you must file your personal tax return, completing Schedule 3 and Form T2091(IND).
 Failure to do so will result in penalties.

 4. Pay Required Tax Instalments

 Even if you do not have income to report, failing to file your return can put you at a financial disadvantage.
-Several benefits and social programs are issued to individuals based on the income (or lack thereof) reported in their filed tax return.
+Several benefits and social programs are issued to individuals based on the income (or lack thereof) reported in their most recently filed tax return.
 For instance, the Canada Child Benefit is a tax-free monthly payment from the Government to assist eligible low-income families with the costs of raising children.
 In order to be considered for the benefit, you and your spouse must file your return every year.
 Guaranteed Income Supplement (GIS), GST/HST credit, and the Canada Workers Benefit are other benefits that are assessed and paid based on personal income tax filings.